jz1611/react-i-ii-review/state.md

 7. Could your `Student` component be refactored into a functional component?
 Why or why not?

+- No - it has state that is required to be updated.

 8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?

+- A class method must be binded, in-line arrow function is messy/non-reusable.

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?

+- The input is the only thing that needs to change/render on screen usually, so the entire page is not being affected.